dcplibrary/laravel-microsoft-sso/README.md

 # Laravel Microsoft SSO

-A Laravel package for easy Microsoft SSO integration using JWT token authentication with an external Microsoft login service.
+A Laravel package for easy Microsoft SSO integration with an external Microsoft login service.

 ## Installation